 … let Asar be with Isa, who also are one.
 But they are not of me.
 Let Asar be the adorant, Isa the sufferer …

-When … outcome or result is generated by manipulation of physiological function (‘sexual magick’), the verse quoted from Liber AL, I: 49 [above] becomes a critical factor in the tendency produced in the (reflective) human psyche, and in any physical manifestation.
+When this knowledge is translated to the physical plane, outcome or result is generated by manipulation of physiological function (‘sexual magick’).
+The verse that was previously quoted from the Book of the Law, I: 49, becomes a critical factor in the tendency produced in the (reflective) human psyche, and in any physical manifestation.
 Isa and Asar, or woman and man, the polar twins in time and space, must be perfectly united.
-As it is said, they “also are one”.
-Until this union takes place, they are “not of me”, that is to say, their existence is strictly limited in time.
-Knowing this, the soul (Isa) suffers; even while the will-seed (Asar) is poured forth in adoration of the objectified symbol, that will remains isolated.
+As it is said, they ‘also are one’.
+Until this union takes place, they are ‘not of me’, that is to say, their existence is strictly limited in time.
+Knowing this, Isa, the soul, suffers; even while Asar, the will-seed, is poured forth in his adoration of the objectified symbol, that will remains isolated.

 If this be not aright; if ye confound the space-marks, saying: They are one; or saying, They are many; if the ritual be not ever unto me: then expect the direful judgments of Ra Hoor Khuit!

-Subscribe here: The 93 Current
+Subscribe here: Metamorphosis